FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-varriables.md

 ### FlowFuse persistent storage

-So far, we have seen four types of variables and all are stored in memory, except environment variables.
+So far, we have seen three types of context variables and all are stored in memory.
 This means that when we stop the Node-RED instance, the variables will get wiped out.

 FlowFuse provides a way to persist these variable values between restarts and FlowFuse stack updates.
 For more details, refer to [FlowFuse Persistent Context](https://flowfuse.com/docs/user/persistent-context/).